developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Host Name Configuration - Device Name

-This Managed Configuration allows an Administrator using an EMM to specify the name by which the device will be known on the network.
+This Managed Configuration allows an Administrator using an EMM to specify the name by which the device is known on the network.

 ## Key Mapping Configuration